 - Avoid grab bars that leave more than a 1-1/2 in. space between the bar and the wall unless there is a specific reason for using one.
 A person’s arm could slip into the extra-wide space and become trapped or break during a fall.

 - Ask a physical therapist or an occupational therapist to help select the right bars if you’re installing the grab bars for a person with special needs.

-Home centers keep a variety of grab bars in stock, but specialty suppliers offer the most complete selection.
-We've listed a few sources at the end of this article, or check your Yellow Pages under “Medical Equipment and Supplies.”
+Home centers keep a variety of shower bars in stock, but specialty suppliers offer the most complete selection.
+We’ve listed a few sources at the end of this article, or check your Yellow Pages under “Medical Equipment and Supplies.”